hspaay/iotc.golang/README.md

 * systemd launcher of adapters for Linux
 * Messenger for MQTT brokers
 * Management of nodes, inputs and outputs (see IotConnect standard for further explanation)
-* Publish discovery when nodes and configuration are updated
+* Publish discovery when nodes are updated
 * Publish updates to output values
 * Signing of published messages
 * Hook to handle node input control messages